sasadangelo/k8s-cluster/README.md

 # Kubernetes Cluster with Vagrant and Vbox

-This is a tool I use to play with K8s clusters on my MacOS using Vagrant and Virtual Box.
+This is a tool I use to play with K8s clusters on my MacOS using Kubeadm, Vagrant, and Virtual Box.

 ## Pre-requisites